Cais/bns-early-adopter/readme.txt

 = Q: Why would I want to use this plugin / widget? = To show your faith in WordPress code and the developers who write it.

+= Q: My custom styles are no working, what happened? = WordPress essentially removes the existing files and folders of a plugin and replaces them with the new updated package, including any custom stylesheet you may have added.
+This would remove you old customizations.
+To future proof these additions you can now use the `/bns-customs/` folder (you may need to create this folder) under `/wp-content/`.

 == Screenshots ==
 1. Default widget options panel